01. Shipyard History

 In 1970, Sparrows Point Shipyard began to make improvements to their facilities with new buildings and a new flexible building basin.

 Shipbuilding began to decline in the 1980s.
-In 1982, Bethlehem Steel closed its Baltimore Yards location and moved all shipbuilding, conversion and repairs to Sparrow Point.
+In 1982, Bethlehem Steel closed its Baltimore Yards location and moved all shipbuilding, conversion and repairs to Sparrows Point.
 In 1997, Bethlehem Steel Sparrows Point Shipyard was sold to Baltimore Marine Industries Inc., which closed in 2003 due to bankruptcy.
 Today, the Sparrows Point Shipyard location is part of a 3,300-acre logistics center called Tradepoint Atlantic.

-Bethlehem Steel Sparrows Point Shipyard History At-A-Glance
+Bethlehem Steel Sparrows Point Shipyard History at a Glance

 - Other Names: Sparrows Point, Sparrows Point Shipyard